Phil Cutchin

-Phil Cutchin (September 9, 1920 – January 7, 1999) was an American football player and coach.
-He served as the head football coach at Oklahoma State University–Stillwater from 1963 to 1968, compiling a record of 19–38–2.
+Cutchin was an assistant football coach at Ohio Wesleyan University in 1948.
+He worked as an assistant coach under coach Bear Bryant and accompanied Bryant to coach at Texas A&M and Alabama.
+He was the head football coach at Oklahoma State University–Stillwater from 1963 to 1968, compiling a record of 19–38–2.
 Although he never had a winning season at Oklahoma State, he led the team to their first win over Oklahoma in 20 years.
-He played college football at the University of Kentucky, where he subsequently worked as an assistant coach under coach Bear Bryant and accompanied Bryant to coach at Texas A&M and Alabama.